dojo/framework/src/routing/README.md

 This is mostly useful for testing purposes.

 Use `history.current` to get the current path.
 It's initialized to the browser's location when the history object was created.
+It always starts with a `/`, regardless of the path string passed to the `history.set()` and `history.replace()` methods.

 Call `history.set()` with a path string to set a new path.
 This will use `window.history.pushState()` to change the URL shown in the browser.